 Bruno Guimaraes – Style of Play

-Guimaraes plays as a more defensive midfielder for Athletico, sitting at the base of midfield, breaking up play.
+Guimaraes plays as a more defensive midfielder for Athletico, sitting in the base of midfield, breaking up play.
 In our video provided (below), he displays his ability to distribute the ball, with strong vertical passes and switches of play.
 This allows Bruno to start counter-attacks with a devastating pace.

 The Audax youth product tends to stay very central on the field, only going wide when his defensive duties demands it.
-This helps Guimaraes and his team dominate the centre of midfield and buys him time to hit long balls that spring his forwards in almost Pogba-esque fashion.
+This helps Guimaraes and his team dominate the centre of midfield and buys him time to hit long balls that unleash his forwards.
+Almost Pogba-esque.

-While Guimaraes’ offensive skills are impressive, if not quite well rounded.
 Yet, it’s his defensive skills that have made him a target for top clubs.
-He is an outstanding ball winner in midfield.
-Whether it is winning one on one challenges or intercepting passes, the midfielder does seemingly everything on the defensive side of the ball.
+He is an outstanding ball-winner in midfield.
+Whether he is succesful in one on one challenges or intercepting passes, Guimaraes does seemingly everything on the defensive side of the ball.

 He tracks back well, has excellent defensive positioning, and gets his side on the offensive quickly after winning the ball.
 Fast transition is essential in Europe, especially the Premier League.
 It’s always telling of what a players true talent is when the highlight videos are essentially ten minutes of breaking up play and then hitting passes to get his team moving again.
 Arsenal’s Matteo Guendouzi and Barcelona’s Arthur Melo immediately come to mind as comparison.